Hospice care for your loved ones

 Congestive Heart Failure

-What is Hospice Care and What Are Its Purposes
+What is Hospice Respite Care and What Are Its Purposes

 Hospice is care for the dying.
 It is palliative care, which means it is patient and family-centered, and optimizes quality of life by anticipating, preventing, and treating suffering.
 Good hospice care addresses physical, intellectual, emotional, social and spiritual needs, and facilitates autonomy.